spotify-web-api-java/spotify-web-api-java/CONTRIBUTING.md

 A complete contribution includes the following features:

+### Integrity
+Make sure that your contribution embeds well into the already existing code.
+For example, the unified folder/package structure must be used wherever possible.

 ### Documentation
 Document your source code!
 It's easy because one can most likely just stick to the online API reference.
 This is a requirement.
 Not because your contributed source code is unreadable.
 Instead, the aim is to keep the Javadoc complete